nishsem/Danish/Cryptography-Class/Assessments/3-Practical-Test/Practical-Test-2/readme.md

 - Decrypted the ciphertext to get raw padded plaintext.

--Ran my unpad function to strip off the padding and get the clean original data.
+- Ran my unpad function to strip off the padding and get the clean original data.

 - Saved that decrypted content back into a new file inside the decrypted/ folder — with the original filename (by removing .enc).